After making millions, R. Kelly could be left with nothing

 In an emotional interview that aired this week, Kelly told “CBS This Morning” that people stole money from his bank accounts.
 He offered no details.

 His defense attorney said last month that the performer’s finances were “a mess” after Kelly was unable to post $100,000 in bail after his arrest on 10 counts of aggravated sexual abuse.
-The allegations date back as far as 1998 and span more than a decade.
-The singer, who was acquitted of child pornography charges in 2008, has denied wrongdoing and pleaded not guilty.

 Most Read Entertainment Stories